Warrington Borough Council: Governance

-The local authority derives its powers and functions from the Local Government Act 1972 and subsequent legislation.
-For the purposes of local government, Warrington is within a non-metropolitan area of England.
-As a unitary authority, Warrington Borough Council has the powers and functions of both a non-metropolitan county and district council combined.
+As a unitary authority, Warrington Borough Council has the functions of a county council and district council combined.
 In its capacity as a district council it is a billing authority collecting Council Tax and business rates, it processes local planning applications, it is responsible for housing, waste collection and environmental health.
 In its capacity as a county council it is a local education authority, responsible for social services, libraries and waste disposal.
+Parts of the borough are also covered by civil parishes, which form a second tier of local government for their areas.